samid737/scrambledev/_posts/2017-11-06-autopilot-controller-pitch-limiter.md

 ## Autopilot control system

-The Autopilot currently supports two modes:
+The autopilot currently supports two modes:

 - speed hold/autothrottle
 - altitude hold

-For both cases, A [PID controller](https://www.npmjs.com/package/node-pid-controller) is implemented.
+For both cases, a [PID controller](https://www.npmjs.com/package/node-pid-controller) is implemented.
 [Here](http://www.flightgear.org/Docs/XMLAutopilot/node2.html) is a nice read on how A PID is used in autpilot systems, it definitely helped me out.

-Just like most autopilots, there is A master hold switch and individiual hold switch.
+Just like most autopilots, there is a master hold switch and individiual hold switch.
 The GUI is not yet implemented, everything is in [dat.gui](http://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage).
 The autopilot altitude hold still needs to be fine tuned by ajdusting the gains, but it will eventually hold at near reference altitude (there is some total error).

 ## Pitch limiter

 The pitch limiter is an inverse proportional controller.
-It reduces the actual elevator deflection with increase in load factor and uses the ultimate design load factor  as A reference value.
+It reduces the actual elevator deflection with increase in load factor and uses the ultimate design load factor  as a reference value.

 ```
 var x = Phaser.Math.clamp(Math.abs(myAircraft.n / myAircraft.nmax), 0.1, 1);